nmshd/documentation/_docs_integrate/03-connector-modules.md

 With the REST API, pull mechanisms are supported.
 However, as there are many bidirectional scenarios within Enmeshed, a push mechanism is favorable: the Connector is synchronizing its state with the Backbone and notifies the organization's backend services about changes.

-For this, the Connector supports the configuration of a webhook which is called in case there is something new (e.g. a new message has been received).
+For this, the Connector supports the configuration of a webhook which is called in case there is something new (e.g. a new Message has been received).

 Keep in mind that you need to synchronize the state of the Connector with the Backbone in order to receive webhooks.
 The `sync` Module automates this, but you can also do this manually by calling the `/api/v1/Account/Sync` route.